Perfect Smoked Pork Butt (Smoked Pork Shoulder)

-The best way to cook pork shoulder is to braise or smoke low and slow to slowly render the pockets of fat.
+The best way to cook pork shoulder is to smoke low and slow in order to slowly render the pockets of fat.

-Many will say to leave a hefty fat cap on the top of the shoulder and make sure it’s bone-in.
+Many will say to leave a hefty fat cap on the top of the shoulder.
 I have found that a super thick fat cap does not render out, resulting in a fairly large mass of fat when you’ve cooked it for 10+ hours and the loss of some potential surface area for bark (or that exterior flavor crust created by the smoke).

 So my recommendation is to cut that fat cap to barely a ¼ inch on the topside.
 I actually prefer to shave it down to a razor thin layer.
 The fat inside the meat is what is more important.

-Trim the remaining sides of any excess fat.
+Trim the remaining sides.
 Sometimes you may see some glands on the non fat cap edges.
 They will be purple or red, those should come off too as the texture is not pleasant if you leave them on.

-Yes.
-We prefer to inject (using a product like this).
-We use equal parts apple cider vinegar and apple juice or water to get moisture and flavor into the interior of the meat.
+We prefer to inject first then add the seasoning (using a culinary syringe).
+We use equal parts apple cider vinegar and apple juice (or water) to get moisture and flavor into the interior of the meat.

-Acidity matters for pork.
-So we start with a Dijon mustard slather to allow the rub to stick.
+We start with a Dijon mustard slather to allow the pork rub to stick (yellow mustard works as well).
 You can use extra virgin olive oil, beef stock, or any liquid you like.
 We prefer mustard.

 The dry rub will adhere to the slather.
-A good rub for pork shoulder will contain sugar and be slightly savory.
-Sugar helps with creating bark or the dark caramelization that happens when smoking the shoulder.
+A good pork seasoning for pork shoulder will contain sugar and be slightly savory.
+Sugar helps with creating bark, or the dark caramelization that happens when smoking the shoulder.
 Want more savory?
-Lessen the sugar and add more salt, garlic or onion powder.
-Just add all the ingredients into a bowl and mix.
+Lessen the sugar and add more salt, garlic, or onion powder.

 - Brown Sugar (you can use dark or light)